ivkram/specvizitor/docs/getting-started.rst

    .. figure:: screenshots/demo2.png

-   Below is the description of what is shown in the data viewer.
+   Here is the description of what is shown in the data viewer:

-   - **Top row, left to right:** an image cutout in the F356W filter (the filter used in the NIRCam/grism observations), a series of emission line maps, and a redshift probability distribution function (z-PDF);
+   - **Top row, left to right:** an image cutout in the F356W filter (i.e., the filter used in the NIRCam/grism observations), a series of emission line maps, and a redshift probability distribution function (z-PDF);
-   - **Middle row:** a 2D spectrum stack of all exposures;
+   - **Middle row:** a 2D grism spectrum;
-   - **Bottom row:** a 1D spectrum.
+   - **Bottom row:** a 1D grism spectrum.

 #.
 This galaxy was correctly identified by Grizli as an OIII-emitter at z ≈ 5.76 (you can see this on the right under :guilabel:`Object Information`).
 Save the redshift by pressing :kbd:`Ctrl+S` or by clicking :guilabel:`Save!` next to the redshift slider.
 The saved value will appear in :guilabel:`Inspection Results`: